Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 - [[Circlet of Blasting]]
 - [[Hat of Vermin]]
 - [[Sentinel Shield]]

+The players also find the key to the dungeon in this chest.
 ## A2g.
 The Dungeon
 ### Reliquary
 <span class="citation"><em>This scene takes place in Appendix B: Area 35.</em></span>